 During 1925, the Canadian Foundryman and Metal Industry News published a number of articles mentioning one-off jobs.
 In March 1925, an article by James Edgar and Ben Shaw entitled 'Accurate Balancing and Setting of Cores' stated: 'In a jobbing foundry the conditions are entirely different; one-off jobs are the rule, and consequently patterns and coreboxes are frequently crude'.
 In the following month, the same authors, in an article entitled 'Building Molding Boxes - the Universal Casting', wrote: 'Molding boxes are interesting because they are often one-off jobs, and they must be made cheaply.
 Some ingenious methods are adopted in their construction.'
 Later in the year, the same journal published an article by J. McLachlan, entitled 'A Foundation Plate Pattern', which said, 'If a one-off pattern were being made, it would be quite satisfactory to make the print of solid timber.
 Such a barrel can be built as quickly almost as a skeleton.'

-On 6 November 1925, the Western Daily Press carried a report of an address given at a meeting of the British Association of Engineers by the association's president, Mr A.G.
+On 6 November 1925, the Western Daily Press carried a report of an address given at a meeting of the Bristol Association of Engineers by the association's president, Mr A.G.
 Strong, who said:

 'The difficulties of administration in a general shop would be easily realised the chief job of which was the "one off" job, involving an estimate, special designing to fit the case, high cost, colossal overhead charges, much anxiety and little profit.
 However, the job had to be done.'